mitre/brawl-public-game-001/README.md

 | userinfo.LogonTypeName | Description of LogonType |
 | userinfo.UserName | UserName of principal logging on |

-The `userinfo` field can be useful in determining which credentials may have been compromised if a credential dumper such as Mimikatz was run on the system.
+This data was collected periodically using the unified_json.ps1 module from MITRE's <a href="https://github.com/mitre/ps_pc_props/">PowerShell Utilities for Security Situational Awareness</a>The `userinfo` field can be useful in determining which credentials may have been compromised if a credential dumper such as Mimikatz was run on the system.

 ## bsf ##